Explosion247/milestone-project-1/README.md

 #### Navigation

 The navigation uses the bootstrap navbar with a custom logo/image in the the top left.
-This navbar has been customised to suit the steelbook collection website with the different brands/pages in the top right.
+This navbar has been customized to suit the steelbook collection website with the different brands/pages in the top right.
 This navbar contains the title for the website and will stay in the left when the website is 992 px or wider and when then move to the center when the page is 991 px or smaller.
 When this change happens the categories will also compress in to a drop down menu.

 ![NavBar 992px wide](assets/images/markdown/navbar-992px-wide.png)